HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Method: HyQuRP

 \section{Method: HyQuRP}

-Our framework addresses 3D point cloud classification through a hybrid quantum-classical network that preserves both rotational and permutational symmetries.
+Our framework is designed for 3D geometric data with underlying rotational and permutational symmetries.
+Specifically, we apply it to 3D point cloud classification.
 Given an input point-set (a row of a point cloud dataset) $\mathsf{P} = \{\mathbf{p}_{i} \in \mathbb{R}^3\}_{i=0}^{N-1}$, our method produces invariant class predictions via the HyQuRP network.
 Here, $N$ denotes the number of points, and we set the quantum register size to $n = 2N$ qubits (two qubits per point).

 As shown in Fig.~\ref{fig:hyqurp-overview}, we decompose HyQuRP into five stages: (i) singlet state initialization, (ii) selective geometric quantum encoding, (iii) a quantum network with rotation and permutation equivariance, (iv) Hamiltonian expectation value measurement, and (v) a classical network.
 At a high level, stages~(i)–(iv) form the quantum backbone and stage~(v) is a classical head; together they are mathematically constrained to respect the relevant group actions, so that the overall architecture implements a classifier that is invariant to global rigid rotations and permutations of the $N$ input points.
 We describe this construction in the following subsections and provide all additional details and proofs for each component in Appendix~\ref{app:quantum-network}.